Introduction

 Documentary evidence of clients’ financial circumstances

-Solicitors are responsible for deciding if their clients are financially eligible for advice and assistance.
-You should refer to the regulations, this Keycard and the guidance on our website about assessing disposable income and capital.
+You are responsible for deciding if your clients are financially eligible for advice and assistance.
+You should refer to the regulations, this Keycard and the Advice and Assistance guidance on our website about assessing disposable income and capital.

 If you apply the tests incorrectly, we can withhold or recover payments made to solicitors’ firms for work done under an incorrect grant of advice and assistance.
 Our guidance is designed to avoid the risk of making an incorrect grant.